Matt-A-Bennett/vim-surround-funk/README.md

 plugin](https://github.com/tpope/vim-repeat), then the `dsf` and `dsF` commands are repeatable with the dot command.

-To prevent these mappings from being generated, and define your own see `g:surround_funk_create_mappings` below.
+To prevent these mappings from being generated, and define your own custom ones, see `g:surround_funk_create_mappings` below.

 ```
 dsf: Delete surrounding function